 Over the course of four episodes, we celebrate achievements of women directors at the Cannes Film Festival in Competition and beyond, both this year and in the past.

-Much like Orla Smith wrote of Céline Sciamma’s work in our ebook Portraits of resistance, Falcon Lake is a film in which the object of desire, Chloé, looks back.
-She’s first glimpsed in a private moment in the film’s opening: emerging from the lake gasping for air after lying face down in the water, looking dead.
-It’s a foreboding and lonely image, which befits a girl who spends the film contemplating mortality, playing with a ghost costume, and who is often lonely because her single mother is too busy courting a new beau.
-She’s intriguing but not really understood by those around her, and Lebon immediately makes us want to know who she is.
+Much like Orla Smith wrote of Céline Sciamma’s work in Portraits of resistance, Falcon Lake is a film in which the object of desire, Chloé, looks back.
+She’s first glimpsed in a private moment in the opening.
+She emerges from the lake gasping for air after lying face down in the water, looking dead.
+It’s a foreboding and lonely image, befitting a girl who spends the film contemplating mortality.
+She is often lonely because her single mother is too busy courting a new beau.
+She’s intriguing but not really understood by those around her.
+Lebon immediately makes us want to know who she is.

 Though we spend more time gazing at Chloé from Bastien’s perspective, Montpetit and Lebon regularly reveal Chloé’s vulnerability and openness.
-This is perhaps never more true than the many times when Chloé exits Bastien’s frame in a hurry to hang with the older kids, only for her voice to invade the frame, beckoning him to join her.
-The choice to bookend the film with Chloé’s face also asks us to reexamine who the central figure of the story is: Bastien, whose side we rarely leave, or Chloé, who is going through something a bit more complicated.
+Chloé seemingly abandons Bastien by repeatedly exits Bastien’s frame in a hurry to hang with the older kids.
+Yet unexpectedly and suddenly, her voice then invades the frame, beckoning him to join her.
+She’s playing it cool.
+The choice to bookend the film with Chloé’s face also asks us to reconsider who is the central figure of the story.
+Is it Bastien, whose side we rarely leave?
+Or Chloé, who is going through something a bit more complicated?

 At fourteen, Bastien is right on the threshold between adulthood and childhood.
 His biggest fear is being caught masturbating by his parents.
 He immediately notices Chloé’s more developed body, her swimsuit highlighting her curves, and mature air.
-But he still plays with his younger brother, hangs with his parents, can’t hold his liquor, and feels ill-at-ease at teenage parties.
-Chloé may smoke, drink alcohol, and be excited by the interest of even older teenagers, but she’s just as caught in between these two stages of life.
+He still hangs with his younger brother and parents, can’t hold his liquor, and feels ill-at-ease at teenage parties.
+Chloé may smoke, drink, and court the interest of even older teenagers, but she’s equally caught in the in between.

-When Chloé and Bastien are together, they flip-flop between playing childish games — doing puzzles with his younger brother, play-fighting on the beach — and slightly more adult ones.
-Yet many times when they are close, touching even, when you might expect it to turn sexual, it stays romantic, but chaste.
-The pair are sharing a room with Bastien’s younger brother, and when Chloé invites him into her bed one night so they can talk without waking the young one, it’s simultaneously like having a childhood sleepover and something more.
-What we know and Chloé doesn’t is that Bastien isn’t wearing underwear (he woke up from a wet dream and was in the middle of trying to change when she got home), which heightens the tension for him without actually becoming an issue.
+When Chloé and Bastien are together, they flip-flop between playing childish games and slightly more adult ones.
+Many times when they are close, touching even, you might expect it to turn sexual, but it’s chaste, if romantic.
+The pair share a room with Bastien’s younger brother.
+When Chloé invites Bastien into her bed one night so they can talk without waking the young one, it’s simultaneously like having a childhood sleepover and something more.
+What we know and Chloé doesn’t is that Bastien isn’t wearing underwear.
+(He woke up from a wet dream and was in the middle of trying to change when she got home.)
+This heightens the tension for him without actually becoming an issue.
 Their exchange is of tenderness and affection, not sexual favours.

 I’m not sure if even Chloé knows how far she wants to take things with Bastien, what she’s ready for, what she wants, or why she’s doing it.
 That’s the point.
 There’s affection and attraction, but between hormones and trauma, she’s not quite sure what to do.
-When Bastien vomits after too much drinking, Chloé uses it as an excuse to hop in the bath with him (both in bathing suits) to clean him up.
+When Bastien vomits after too much drinking, Chloé uses it as an excuse to hop in the bath with him.
 Lebon stays with Bastien, so we feel the anticipation of Chloé getting closer and entering the frame.
 But we also understand that Chloé is tentatively toying with boundaries.

 For Bastien, Chloé often feels like an elusive figure.
 Lebon complicates this: does Chloé want to leave Bastien for company that will still be around in a few weeks, or does she never intend to leave him behind despite the moment or two of loss he may feel?
 Chloé is looking for attention and hiding from it, looking for affection, but not sure what kind.
 Ultimately, Bastien is a fairly reactive and passive character: always there when Chloé wants him, but too insecure to push their friendship, and too inexperienced and respectful to push their romantic potential forward.
 He’s constantly surprised by what Chloé will do.
 Chloé, by contrast, is active, conflicted, and drives the narrative.
 Bastien may take centre frame in the film, but this is Chloé’s Falcon Lake.